In their own words

 I seem able now to look at food and sense how it will feel in my body before I eat it.
 That makes choosing food genuinely enjoyable rather than a minefield of conflicting information.

 Ayurveda has addressed symptoms I have carried since childhood: a strange metallic taste in my mouth, joint pain, swollen lymph nodes.
-My liver blood values have improved.
-I am six months into a detox process that Jess has mapped out over a longer arc, and I cannot yet fully speak to how much of the root cause is being addressed.
-That assessment is still ahead.
-But I feel significantly better than I did when I started, and that is not nothing after twenty-odd years of looking.
+I feel significantly better than I did when I started, and that is not nothing after twenty-odd years of looking.

 What continues to astonish me is how much this process has deepened my body awareness.
 I can sense my organs and intestines more — their inflammation, their tension — in ways I could not before.
 I can at times feel my own skeleton and bones more distinctly.
 These are early days.
 But the direction is clear, and I look forward to developing that sense of my interior with more nuance over time.